nirgoren/Eddienput/README.md

 * ]*X*[ - Release *X*
 * Note - For directions, if you want to switch from held direction to another held direction, there's no need to release in between.
-(For example, if you want to go from down to forwards, just do `[2] W10 [6]` instead of
+(For example, if you want to go from down to forward, just do `[2] W10 [6]` instead of
 `[2] W10 ]2[+[6]`)